edsu/json-intro/python.md

 ### Composing Lists and Dictionaries

-To make things a bit more interesting (and expressive) you can put Lists and Dictionaries inside one another.
-So you could have a List containing Dictionaries, or a Dictionary where each value is a List and so on.
+To make things a bit more interesting (and expressive) you can put lists and dictionaries inside one another.
+So you could have a list containing dictionaries, or a dictionary where each value is a list and so on.

 This turns out to be a fairly generic way of flattening complex data structures, and it's exactly what JSON is based on.
-JSON actually uses a notation that's very similar (I think perhaps even identical) to the way that Python displays Lists and Dictionaries, so if you're familiar with one you can read the other.
+JSON actually uses a notation that's very similar (I think perhaps even identical) to the way that Python displays lists and dictionaries, so if you're familiar with one you can read the other.

 So let's imagine I want to represent a *person*.
-I can create a Dictionary with specific keys and values.
+I can create a dictionary with specific keys and values.
 Something like...

 ```python